This web site is enormous! Use the box to the right to search the whole site for what you are looking for.

 All the best,

 The attractions around this pub are just to long to list here.
-If you have never been to Ruislip go to this pub NOW (perhaps at a time when it is closed) and take in the beauty all around it, remembering that the Lido was built as a feeder for the Grand Union canal.
+If you have never been to Ruislip go to this pub NOW and take in the beauty all around it, remembering that the Lido was built as a feeder for the Grand Union canal.
 This is the nearest you will get to the seaside in London.

 When this is the view from your pub's garden I guess you don't have to try that hard to get customers...